 Finding a job in Paris

 Getting a job can be difficult for expats wishing to work in Paris.
 A degree of fluency in French is vital to fill even the most basic entry-level position in most companies.
 That being said, there are a number of jobs expats can do until they have a better grasp of the French language.
-English language teachers and au pairs can make enough money to live off until their French becomes sufficient to enter the mainstream working environment.
+English language teachers and au pairs can make enough money to live off until their French becomes sufficient for them to enter the mainstream working environment.

 Most people find employment through networking and alumni organisations, as well as through classified listings on the internet.
 Sending a CV is usually the first step in applying for a job in France, followed by an interview.
 The French expect persistence, so it can be useful for an expat to follow up an application with a number of calls enquiring as to when an interview will be arranged.